Skip to main content

 Dear [Hiring Manager Name],

 I appreciate the time you and the team have taken throughout the hiring process.
-The conversations about [team / project / company goal] made me even more confident that this is the right next step.
+Our conversations about [team / project / company goal] made me even more confident that this is the right next step.

 Kind regards,